 Ever wonder what dogs are really sniffing when they whiff away at fire hydrants?
-The exhibition includes a replica of a fire hydrant-a popular spot for dogs to relieve themselves, as you may know.
-With the push of a button next to the replica, you can smell what a dog smells.
+The exhibition includes a replica of a fire hydrant-a popular spot for dogs to relieve themselves, as you may know-and with the push of a button, you can smell what a dog smells.

-"We just smell pee," Rudolph said with a laugh, but not dogs.
-They can glean a lot of information from the scent of another pooch's pee.
-By smelling urine, "a dog can tell what dog was there, what time they were there, and actually which direction they were going."
+"We just smell pee," Rudolph said with a laugh.
+But by smelling the urine of a fellow pooch, dogs can glean information such as "what dog was there, what time they were there, and actually which direction they were going."

 It's one of the ways dogs can evaluate how safe the surroundings are, and how they manage to mark time without wristwatches or smartphones.